You are the salt of the earth. But, if the salt loses its saltiness, how can it be made salty again? (Matt. 5:13a NIV)

 In Revelation 3:16, the Apostle John writes to the Church of Laodicea, saying, “So, because you are lukewarm, and neither cold nor hot, I will spew you out of my mouth.”

 The Church of Laodicea was filled with unconverted Christians who had become apathetic in their love for Christ.
 The passion and the zeal that was once there for the Gospel had diminished.
 Their lukewarm faith was hypocritical.
-They professed the gospel doctrine, yet they were indifferent in regards to needful matters.
+They professed the gospel doctrine, yet they were indifferent in regard to needful matters.
 Jesus called for them to repent and live zealously for Him; (v.
 19).

 I equate an unsavory (or flavorless) Christian to being lukewarm, neither cold nor hot for the Gospel.
 Jesus never lost His passion or zeal for the mission He was called to fulfill, and neither should we.